 A Brief History of Blockbuster’s Success

 Founded in 1985, Blockbuster quickly gained momentum, capitalizing on a growing demand for movie rentals.
 By the 1990s, it had become the undisputed leader in the industry, boasting thousands of store locations and an impressive customer base.
-Blockbuster’s success was largely attributed to its innovative business model, which combined the convenience of in-store rentals with late fees that incentivized returning movies on time.
+Blockbuster’s success was largely attributed to its innovative business model, which combined the convenience of in-store rentals with late fees and high rental fees that incentivized returning movies on time and contributed significantly to early revenue.

 However, Blockbuster’s triumph would be short-lived as the digital revolution loomed on the horizon, threatening to disrupt the entire industry.